-Singer's book has influenced many people,including myself.
-Yet, reading and rereading it, I have come to wonder whether it is really good philosophy.
-Its rhetorical effectiveness relies on pathos - an appeal to the sentiments of the audience.
+Singer's book has influenced many people, including myself.
+Yet, reading and rereading it, I have come to wonder whether it is really a work of good philosophy rather than merely effective rhetoric.
+Its success relies on pathos - an appeal to the sentiments of the audience.
 Despite multiple revised editions, Singer's official argument, his logos, is far from clear or compelling.

 It is disappointing that the revered urtext of the animal rights movement lacks the intellectual rigorousness it claims.
 Worse, the flawed utilitarian case pressed by Singer is intended to foreclose the consideration of more relevant ethical accounts, most obviously those that directly engage with sentimentalism rather than being embarrassed by it.

 In this essay I will focus on the 'utilitarian' case for vegetarianism in the most recently revised (2002) edition of Animal Liberation, which I believe is mistaken or incoherent in various ways.
 Some readers may consider my treatment of Singer uncharitable and perhaps even petty - making mountains out of molehills.
 But, firstly, Singer's approach to applied moral philosophy prioritises rigour and charges of inconsistency are central to his critiques of alternative views.
 So it is only fair to scrutinise him in the same way.
 And, secondly, one thing I want to show is that Singer's commitment to this kind of argument undermines the resources in his own book for alternative and better moral justifications for vegetarianism.

 I. The Practical Ineffectiveness of Vegetarianism